tybottorff/bottorffdocs/notes/literature_notes.md

 # Autoimmune dilated cardiomyopathy in PD-1 receptor-deficient mice
  - PD-1 prevents autoimmunity, here PD-1 KO leads to cardiomyocyte death
  - PD-L1 constitutively expressed in heart and kidney, as well as on APCs, likely that heart cells downregulate proliferation of autoreactive lymphocytes
+# Autoimmune dysregulation and purine metabolism adenosine deaminase deficiency
+ - genetic defects in adenosine deaminase (ADA) gene among most common causes for SCID (severe combined immunodeficiency)
+ - ADA present in all cell types but highly active in lymphoid tissue (thymus), also brain and gut, expressed intracellularly and on cell surface complexed with CD26
+ - lymphocyte development blocked in ADA-SCID
+ - adenosine is an anti-inflammatory mediator
+ - T cells more susceptible to apoptose in ADA-deficient mice, impaired function
 # Autoimmune panels as predictors of toxicity in patients treated with immune checkpoint inhibitors (ALERT)
  - auto antigen microarray to profile autoantibodies related to irAEs in patients receiving ICI
  - greater number of IgG and IgM reactivites in pre-ICI in patients vs. healthy controls